confluentinc/examples/clients/docs/rust.rst

 #.
 Run the producer, passing in arguments for:

-   -  the local file with configuration parameters to connect to your Kafka cluster
+   -  the local file with configuration parameters to connect to your |ak| cluster
    -  the topic name

    .. code-block:: bash